 1. Boris Kodjoe

-We guess you know Boris.
-It may not have crossed your mind that he is of a Ghanaian descent.
+We guess you know Boris, huh?
+But, it may not have crossed your mind that he is of a Ghanaian descent.
 He was born Boris Frederic Cecil Tay-Natey Ofuatey-Kodjoe to Ghanaian physician, Eric Kodjoe, in Vienna, Austria.
-He is popularly known for his role as Jason in the year 2000 film, Love & Basketball.
+He is popularly known for his role as Jason in 2000 film, Love & Basketball.
 His other movies include The Gospel, Brown Sugar, Resident Evil: Afterlife, and Madea’s Family Reunion.